 OvidiuRo’s (OvR) traveling Read-Aloud events were first sponsored by Carrefour Foundation in the summer of 2016.
-As of spring 2018, over 25,000 children in 38 counties have participated in these one-day events.
+As of summer 2018, over 26,400 children in 38 counties have participated in these one-day events.
 They proved so popular – with teachers, children, parents and even mayors that OvidiuRo has made these one-day events an integral part of its methodology.

 Primary Objectives of the Read Aloud caravans: